Arachni/arachni/README.md

     when the affected audited pages returned unusually high response times to begin with.
     It also points out the danger of DoS attacks against pages that perform heavy-duty processing.
-- Discovery (`discovery`) -- Performs anomaly detection on issues logged by discovery modules and warns of the possibility of false positives where applicable.
+- Discovery (`discovery`) -- Performs anomaly detection on issues logged by discovery checks and warns of the possibility of false positives where applicable.
 - Uniformity (`uniformity`) -- Reports inputs that are uniformly vulnerable across a number of pages hinting to the lack of a central point of input sanitization.